StardustDL/raft-impl/README.md

 ### Large-scale Tests

-`test.sh` use parallel (use 3x-processor workers) and no logging mode to run all tests.
+`test.sh` use parallel (10x-processor workers) and no logging mode to run all tests.

 ```sh
 ./test.sh <count>